hpcleuven/iRODS-User-Training/02_iCommands_Handson_User-Training.md

 This tutorial introduces iCommands, which give users a command-line interface to iRODS, and shows you how to perform simple data management tasks with them.

 ## Categorizing iCommands
 As a command line user interface to iRODS, more than 50 iCommands exist.
 However a regular user may use only a few of them for his/her daily needs.
-Therefore, if we categorize them in different groups, we can easily grab how they work.
+We can categorize them in the following groups:

 - Informative iCommands
 - Unix like iCommands
 - Functional iCommands
 - Metadata Related iCommands
-- Rule Based iCommands
 - Administrative iCommands

 ## Goal of the Training